JetBrains/teamcity-documentation/topics/net-testing-frameworks-support.md

 Note that the NUnit runner supports only [.NET Framework](https://docs.microsoft.com/en-us/dotnet/framework/get-started/overview).
 To run tests for [.NET Core](https://docs.microsoft.com/en-us/dotnet/framework/get-started/net-core-and-open-source) projects (and .NET Framework projects version 4.0 or later), use the .NET build runner with the [`test`](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-test) command instead.

+The details of the NUnit support in TeamCity and alternative approaches are described in [this article](nunit-support.md).

 ## MSTest

 Refer to the [MSTest Support](mstest-support.md) page for details.
 Note that due to specifics of the MSTest tool, TeamCity does not support on-the-fly test reporting for MSTest.